-Apartment development has a key role to play in the future sustainable growth of our urban areas, and in particular our cities.
-Greater availability and choice of well-located apartment development, together with enhanced affordability, will assist in encouraging a move towards apartment living.
-This will form part of the range of housing solutions to be progressed further to the Programme for Government "Our Shared Future" and will be essential in ensuring that Ireland's urban areas can develop sustainably in accordance with the National Planning Framework.
+Apartment development continues to have a key role to play in the future sustainable growth of our urban areas, and in particular our cities.
+Greater availability and choice of well-located apartment development, together with enhanced affordability and related supports, will assist in encouraging a move towards apartment living.
+This forms part of the range of housing solutions being progressed further to Housing for All, and is essential in ensuring that Ireland's urban areas can develop sustainably in accordance with the National Planning Framework.

-On being appointed Minister, I undertook a review of co-living development as provided for in the 2018 apartment guidelines document, under the 'shared accommodation' heading.
-This was identified as a distinct housing format, which, due to its specific nature, has a limited, 'niche' role to play in the provision of the new residential accommodation within Ireland's cities.

-I concluded that given the scale, location and potential impact of co-living development permitted to date, as well as the local authority-led Housing Need and Demand Assessment (HNDA) process that is being developed by my Department, that there are sufficient shared accommodation/co-living units either permitted or subject to consideration within the planning system, that may be built out to demonstrate and prove this concept, without impacting the housing system.
+On being appointed Minister, I undertook a review of co-living development as provided for in the apartment guidelines document, under the 'shared accommodation' heading.
+I concluded that given the scale, location and potential impact of co-living development permitted at that stage, that there were sufficient shared accommodation/co-living units either permitted or subject to consideration within the planning system.